dpwiese/flying-notes-vitepress/docs/src/includes/weather/weather-products.md

   > a.
 Ceiling, by definition in the CFRs and as used in aviation weather reports and forecasts, is the height above ground (or water) level of the lowest layer of clouds or obscuring phenomenon that is reported as "broken," "overcast," or "obscuration,"

-* Note: in RMK SLPXXX - 1 hPa = 1 mb, and
+* Note: in `RMK` the group `SLPXXX` - 1 hPa = 1 mb, and
   * 1013 mb = 29.92 inHg
   * 1017 mb = 30.02 inHg
+  * Sea Level Pressure in mbar
+  * To get Sea Level Pressure from the `SLP` need to prepend a `9` or `10`, to get a value that is closest to 1000 mbar, with a decimal place inserted as `XX.X`
+  * For example, given `SLP099` this would give a pressure of 1009.9 mbar, which converts to 29.82 inHg

 * From [https://www.aviationweather.ws/072_Obscured_or_Partially_Obscured_Sky.php](https://www.aviationweather.ws/072_Obscured_or_Partially_Obscured_Sky.php):

   > When the sky is totally hidden by the surface based phenomena, the ceiling is the vertical visibility from the ground upward into the obscuration.